ken3k06/Blog/content/CTF/CryptoHack/Isogenies.md

 So now we want to consider a map between these two elliptic curves:
 $$
 \phi : E_1 \rightarrow E_2
+$$

-$$What do we actually mean by this?
+What do we actually mean by this?
 To define such a map, we need to understand or provide an explicit formula describing the structure of these two curves.
 We also wonder what properties should this map have for it to "behave well" in both the geometric and algebraic sense?
 - $\phi$ acts on points on the EC, which have an $x$ and a $y$ coordinate.
 So we can write $\phi = (\phi_1, \phi_2)$, which acts on a point $P = (x,y)$ on $E_1$ in the following way:
 $$